French cloud giant sets up shop in two APAC data centres

 And it's not just the APAC that will profit, as OVH says its customers in Europe, Middle East, and Africa (EMEA) will be able to deploy public cloud resources in APAC, in addition to any of the company's existing regional networks to allow simple business development anywhere in the world.

 “Delivering a fast and reliable service to our customers is paramount to everything we do at OVH.
 By adding public cloud regions in APAC, we commit to develop in this region of the world and aim to support the local cloud users' growth,” says OVH CEO Michel Paulin.

-“It aligns with our multi-local strategy, placing data centres physically closer to local end-users.
-It also benefits our EMEA customers looking to do business in APAC, where OVH has operated since 2016.”
+“It aligns with our multi-local strategy, placing data centers physically closer to local end-users.
+It also benefits our EMEA customers looking to do business in APAC, where OVH has operated since 2016.

 The OVH public cloud in APAC has been crafted to suit businesses of all sizes, from balanced CPU/RAM instances for web or business applications to high compute performances for large databases and big data and passing through GPU instances designed for AI applications.

 “It's exciting to see a pioneer in open infrastructure like OVH operating OpenStack at scale on four continents, with more than 260,000 instances,” says OpenStack Foundation COO